ellenfieldn/container-action-template/README.md

 - [GitHub Container Toolkit Action](https://github.com/actions/container-toolkit-action/) -
   Used this as the starting point.
 - [Super Linter](https://github.com/super-linter/super-linter) - They already
-  figured out the hard parts to publish and use container images to avoid having to build the image every time the action is used.
+  figured out a lot of the hard parts to publish and use container images to avoid having to build the image every time the action is used.

 ## Create Your Own Action